xaizek/fragile/INSTALL.md

 One way to do this is to create bare repository for pushes.
 Assuming that the repository is where daemon gets installed, just copy `other/post-update` to hooks (this is for Git, other VCSs might differ).

+### Updates ###

+Don't forget to remove database before an update to address possible changes of tables.